How Much Protein Should You Consume Daily?

 Since protein can help to keep your blood sugar levels stable, improve satiety, and reduce cravings, it can help you stick to your eating window and successfully fast during your fasting window without feeling tired or hungry.

-A 2022 study published in Obesity (Silver Spring) has found that the combination of intermittent fasting and protein pacing may be better for losing visceral fat and weight than restricting calories (13).
+A 2022 study published in Obesity (Silver Spring) found that the combination of intermittent fasting and protein pacing may be better for losing visceral fat and weight than restricting calories (13).
 It may be effective for hunger management, weight loss, and fat loss, and improving body composition, and cardiometabolic health.

 protein